KQM-git/TCL/characters/hydro/mona.md

 {% tab title="Ascension 4" %}
 ### **Waterborne Destiny**

-Increases Mona’s Hydro DMG Bonus by a degree equivalent to 20% of her Energy Recharge rate.
+Increases Mona's **Hydro DMG Bonus** by a degree equivalent to 20% of her Energy Recharge rate.

 * The Hydro DMG Bonus increase only shows when Mona is in an active party.